EU Commissioner McGuinness Stresses Consideration of Solar Targets Amid Import Concerns

 In a statement to the European Parliament on Monday, European Commissioner Mairead McGuinness emphasized the necessity of aligning ambitious power targets with potential measures to restrict imports of photovoltaic panels and components.
 McGuinness stated, “Given that we currently rely to a very important degree on imports to reach EU solar deployment targets, any potential measure needs to be weighed against the objectives we have set ourselves when it comes to the energy transition.”

-At present, a substantial 97% of solar panels used in are imported, primarily from .
+At present, a substantial 97% of solar panels used in Europe are imported, primarily from .
 The European Commission has set a formidable target of achieving 750 gigawatts of solar generation capacity by 2030, marking a significant increase from the 260 gigawatts recorded in 2023.

 McGuinness addressed concerns raised by Europe's manufacturing sector, which faces pricing pressure from Chinese imports.
 She acknowledged the industry's plea for emergency interventions, including the rapid of surplus inventories of EU solar modules and potential “safeguard” measures like import tariffs and quotas if necessary.